debrej2021/Promtheus_Grafana_TMAssign/TravelMemory/README.md

 Challenges faced -
 When it was trying to connect prometheus with a variable and port it was again not working i.e Grafana was not able to connect to promtheus .
 I have created the loki folder and the config file but some reason I am not able to mount the loki aggregator and since I AM ON A TRAVEL DUE TO JOB CHANGE , UNABLE TO COMPLETE END TO END

+I have also added screen shots of the errors and successes to convey the challenges .